michalwrona01/Wallet/README.md

 # Wallet
 ## Description
-The application was created as part of a project during studies on the subject of "Programming in C ++".
+The application was created as part of a project during studies on the subject of "Programming in C++".
 The application combines the backend layer and desktop development.
 In the project I am using the Oatpp and Qt frameworks.
 Project Api is based on REST architecture and SQLite relational database.

 # Technologies